cechrist/cardoon/doc/analysis.rst

 The initial condition (:math:`x(0)`) is usually obtained by calculating the operating point of the circuit using the OP analysis.

-An integration method (such as Backward Euler (BE) or Trapezoidal Integration) is applied to transform the differential equation into a difference equation by discretizing time and approximating derivatives with respect to time.
+An integration method such as Backward Euler (BE) or trapezoidal rule is applied to transform the differential equation into a difference equation by discretizing time and approximating derivatives with respect to time.
 Here we assume the time step (:math:`h`) is constant.
 For example, using the BE rule:

 .. math::